What You’ll Learn in This Article

 - Pistil: The reproductive parts of the female cannabis flower that are activated if pollen is captured by the stigmas.

 - Sugar Leaves: The small leaves that hold cannabis buds together.
 They are called sugar leaves due to the high concentration of trichomes that have a sugarlike appearance.

 Anatomy of the Male Plant

 The male cannabis plant is a staminate, meaning it has stamen or pollen-producing reproductive organs.
-Male plants are cultivated for fiber and for breeding new varieties.
+Male plants are sometimes cultivated for fiber and are more commonly used for breeding new varieties of intoxicating cannabis.
 During their flowering phase, male cannabis plants release pollen, which will prompt a female plant to start producing seeds.
 This practice diverts energy from flower production and reduces the overall yield.
-To maximize your flower yield and prevent seed production, keep male and female plants as far away from one another as possible.
+To maximize your flower yield and prevent seed production, keep male and female plants separated.

 The male cannabis plant is capable of producing cannabinoids, but its trichomes are sparsely dispersed across its surface.
 Males do not produce nearly as many trichomes as a female.

 The reproductive anatomy of the male plant includes:

 - Stamen: The organ of the male plant that produces pollen and releases it into the wind, where it may be carried to the stigma of a female plant for pollination.

 - Anther: The sacks that produce and hold pollen within the stamen.
 Anthers hang by a small filament.
 Together, the anther and the filament make up a stamen.